-Applying to a health professions program is an extensive and demanding process that requires longterm, careful planning on your part.
+Applying to a health professions program is an expensive and demanding process that requires long term, careful planning on your part.
 Each health profession application has a unique process and timeline.
 Becoming familiar with the application process well in advance helps to ensure that you will be able to matriculate immediately after graduation or to plan the appropriate amount of time off between finishing your undergraduate degree and beginning your studies at a health professions school.
 Once you commit to applying, ideally by January, you are strongly encouraged to make an appointment with the HPP Director to develop a customized application plan.
 In fact, in order to participate in the CMU HPP Committee Interview and Letter processes, each applicant is required to either attend the two-part application information seminar or meet one-on-one with Dr. D'Antonio to ensure you are aware of what materials are required and what is expected of you to apply.